Lucignation/LANNISTERPAY/README.md

 ## Interacting with api

-The post method allows you to post initial fees data [POST /fees](https://lannister-payng.herokuapp.com/fees)
+The post method allows you to post initial fees data.
+[POST /fees](https://lannister-payng.herokuapp.com/fees)

-The get method allows you to cache the inital fees data [GET /fees](https://lannister-payng.herokuapp.com/fees)
+The get method allows you to cache the inital fees data.
+[GET /fees](https://lannister-payng.herokuapp.com/fees)

-The delete method was done should you need to reset the db [DELETE /fees](https://lannister-payng.herokuapp.com/fees)
+The delete method was done should you need to reset the db.
+[DELETE /fees](https://lannister-payng.herokuapp.com/fees)

-The post method compute the data provided under 50ms once the GET request has been called once to cache fees [POST /compute-transaction-fee](https://lannister-payng.herokuapp.com/compute-transaction-fee)
+The post method compute the data provided under 50ms once the GET request has been called once to cache fees.
+[POST /compute-transaction-fee](https://lannister-payng.herokuapp.com/compute-transaction-fee)

 ## Places to find me